A Closer Look: What is Human Resources?

 “This degree would give me the flexibility to pursue a management role or an HR role,” she said.
-By earning a degree in human resources management, you can explore vital aspects of the human resources role.

 “You don’t need to be headed to the HR department to benefit from this degree program,” Rowe said.
 “A degree in business administration with a concentration in HR prepares you for a leadership role in any department.
 It teaches you how to manage an organization’s most important resource — people.”

 You might also choose to earn an HR certificate before a degree to explore the subject or after if you want to supplement education in a different field.
 In either the undergraduate or graduate certificate program, you can gain the knowledge or skills necessary to start or advance your career in human resources.

 If you plan to earn your master’s degree in the field, as Rowe did, you could build on your people skills with either an MBA in Human Resources or a Master of Science (MS) in Human Resources.

 For Victoria Boley '22G, undertaking a master's program in human resources management at SNHU was with the goal of changing careers.
 "I'm currently in retail merchandising, and I would love to be able to use my HR degree to staff a store and hopefully put everybody in their right position to be able to get customers what they need and people have what they need in their jobs too," she said.

 SNHU was the right place for her to work toward her goals, too.